 That said, cocao is also more expensive.
 So if budget is an issue, or you can’t find cacao (you can buy this brand online or I found it locally), it’s fine to use cocoa instead.
 Just make sure it doesn’t have added ingredients like sugar.

 One of my favorite parts about this cacao smoothie is how simple it is to make.
-You basically just dump everything in a blender and process.
+You basically just dump everything in a blender and process on high speed.
 In fact, my Vitamix has a smoothie setting, so I just choose that, make sure the lid’s on tight, and wait.

 A lot of people make their chocolate smoothies with banana alone, but I find you can really taste the banana.
 I wanted to create a recipe where the chocolate flavor would dominate—and also that didn’t rely so much on bananas, because Hemant eats them almost every day for breakfast.